Helping Your Pet Through Grief and Loss: A Practical Guide

 How Long Does Pet Grief Last?

 There's no fixed timeline.
 Some pets seem to adjust within weeks, while others may show signs for months.
-The intensity typically decreases over time, but pets may revisit grief behaviors around significant reminders.
+The intensity typically decreases over time, but pets may revisit grief behaviors around significant reminders — a favorite sleeping spot, the sound of a collar jingling, or the usual walk time.

 Maintain Routine

-Pets find comfort in predictability.
+Pets find profound comfort in predictability.
 Stick to regular feeding times, walk schedules, and play sessions.
 This consistency helps them feel secure during an unsettling time.
+Even if they don't engage fully, offer the routine — it signals that life continues and they are safe.

-- Cozy new blankets or beds with familiar scents
+- Provide cozy new blankets or beds with familiar scents

-- Calming aids like pheromone diffusers (Adaptil for dogs, Feliway for cats)
+- Consider calming aids like pheromone diffusers (Adaptil for dogs, Feliway for cats)

 Encourage Positive Activities